Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 The main basic design principles of the ISO<i><sub>AgLib</sub></i> are:
 	- use Hardware-Adaptation-Layer to restrict hardware dependent parts, to ease adaptation to different ECU types
-	- use hardware independent Communication-Layer, which implements all interaction via ISO11783 or DIN9684/CAN
+	- use hardware independent Communication-Layer, which implements all interaction via ISO11783
 	- very capable and flexible design -&gt; e.g. it can handle received setpoints from a group of different senders, so that the main application can decide, which sender to accept
 	- modularized structure to ease source code administration and to enable de/activation of